-A lot of home builders have never heard about Arizona expansive clay soil and how it can present a challenge to your home’s foundation.
+Many home builders have never heard about Arizona’s expansive clay soil and how it can challenge your home’s foundation.
 Are they present on your home’s lot?
 That can be hard to discover without a foundation inspection Phoenix, AZ

-Contacting the Concrete Repairman, you can learn if these types of soils would be present in your area.
-The problem with a lot of Phoenix homes is that many of them have expansive soil.
-The Concrete Repairman can help a realtor to learn if that type of soil will make home building difficult.
+By contacting the Concrete Repairman, you can learn if these types of soils would be present in your area.
+The problem with many Phoenix homes is that many have expansive soil.
+The Concrete Repairman can help a realtor learn if that type of soil will make home building difficult.
 More about expansive clay soil.

 Floor Heave Cracks are NOT caused by Expansive Soil.
 Here Why………